+The City is focused on managing the tremendous growth happening in and around the City.
 The City's utilities department in 2022, engaged Chastain Skillman to conduct an evaluation of the Regional Wastewater Service Area.
 The results of the evaluation were used to develop the Capital Improvement Projects in 5-year increments for a 20-year horizon.
 Several major projects were identified including the Northern Force Main, Gapway Force Main, Southern Force Main Re-route, Pace Rd Master Liftstation, Hickory Rd Sprayfield and expansion of the Regional Wastewater Treatment Plant.
 The design, engineering and construction of these projects will extend through 2029 and provide ample wastewater collection, processing and discharge capacity to support the City's continued growth.